harusiru/temp-repo/README.md

-# The repository license created for practice is the MIT license
+# This repository created for practice, and the license is a MIT license